-Primitive Maniraptorans-Early Feathered Dinosaurs (Chapters 19 and 20)
+Primitive Maniraptorans-Early Feathered Dinosaurs (Chapters 19 and 20) Maniraptora is the group of dinosaurs that includes the most advanced coelurosaurs.
+The following genera are maniraptorans but not alvarezsauroids, oviraptorosaurs, therizinosaurs, deinonychosaurs, or avialians.

-Maniraptora is the group of d linosaurs that includes the most advar ced coelurosaurs.
-The following genera are m aniraptorans but not alvarezsaurids , oviraptorosaurs, theriz zinosauroids, deinonychosaurs, or avialians.
-Name Meaning Age Time Length Weight Where found Comments Euronychodon European claw tooth Late Cretaceous (83.5-65.5 MYA) ? ?
+Name Meaning Age lime Length Weight Where found Comments Euronychodon European claw tooth Late Cretaceous (83.5-65.5 MYA) ? ?
 Portugal Known only from teeth.
 Similar teeth have been found from the Late Cretaceous of Uzbekistan.
 Kakuru ancestral serpent Early Cretaceous (125-112 MYA) 4.9 ft (1.5 m)?
 Turkey Australia Known only from a lower tibia and a toe bone, which may actually be from an oviraptorosaur or an abelisauroid.
 Nuthetes monitor Early Cretaceous (145.5-140.2 MYA) 5.9 ft (1.8 m)?
 Turkey England Possibly a dromaeosaurid.
 Palaeopteryx ancient wing Late Jurassic (155.7-150.8 MYA) 12 in (30 cm)?
 Pigeon?
 Colorado Known only from hip bones and a femur.
 Maybe an early bird or an early deinonychosaur.
 Paronychodon near-claw tooth Late Cretaceous (83.5-65.5 MYA) ? ?
 Montana, New Mexico, Wyoming Known only from teeth.
 Pneumatoraptor air pocket thief Late Cretaceous (85.8-83.5 MYA) 2.4 ft (73 cm)?
 Chicken Hungary A small theropod with hollow chambers in many of its bones.
 Close to avialians and deinonychosaurs.
-Yaverlandia from Yaverland Battery [Isle of Wight] Early Cretaceous (130-125 MYA) ?
-Beaver England Known only from a top of a skull, originally thought to be from a pachycephalosaur!
-Yixianosaurus Yixian Formation reptile Early Cretaceous (125-120 MYA) ?
-Turkey China Known from an incomplete skeleton with very long hands.